 Just along the street is the Mugs Coffee Lounge, perfect for breakfast and lunch.
 The coffee shop is also a good place if guests want to work.
 The Choice City Butcher is an amazing place for breakfast, lunch and dinner.
 If guests want to have some fun, just underground is Ace Gillett’s, a subterranean lounge that features cocktails and live music with a cool olden time feel.

-- To book, check prices or availability for The Armstrong Hotel
+- Check prices, availability or book The Armstrong Hotel

 1926 | South Fork’s The Spruce Lodge